KxSystems/docs/docs/ref/dynamic-load.md

 read_cycles:`cpu 2:(`q_read_cycles_of_this_cpu;1)
 ```

-If the shared library, as passed, does not exist, KDB-X will try to load it from `$QHOME/os`, where `os` is the operating system and architecture acronym, e.g. `l64`, `w64`, etc.
+If the shared library, as passed, does not exist, kdb+ will try to load it from `$QHOME/os`, where `os` is the operating system and architecture acronym, e.g. `l64`, `w64`, etc.

 If using a relative path which does not resolve to reside under `$QHOME/os`, ensure that `LD_LIBRARY_PATH` contains the required absolute search path for that library.
 (On Windows, use `PATH` instead of `LD_LIBRARY_PATH`.)